lune-lang/prelude/doc/IO.md

   -> io a3
   -> io a4
 ```
-Map a three-argument function over three actions by applying the
+Map a three-argument function over three actions by applying it
-function to the results.
+to the results.

 <a name="map4"></a>
 #### val map4